naiverahul/Graph_visualizer/README.md

 ## Running the App with IntelliJ IDEA

 1. **Import the project:**

    - Open IntelliJ IDEA.
    - Click on **File > Open...** and select the project’s root directory.
    - IntelliJ will detect the Maven (or Gradle) configuration and import the project.

 2. **Locate the main class:**

-   - In the Project Explorer, find the main application class (e.g., `GraphVisualizerApplication.java` in the package `com.example.graphvisualizer`).
+   - In the Project Explorer, find the main application class (`VisualizerApplication.java` in the package `com.graph.visualizer`).

 3. **Run the application:**

-   - Right-click the main class and select **Run 'GraphVisualizerApplication'**.
+   - Right-click the main class and select **Run 'VisualizerApplication'**.
    - The application console will display startup logs indicating that the Spring Boot app is running.

 4. **Access the application:**